craigwongva/gs-kibana/README.md

    The new EC2 instance will use a role gsn-iam-KibanaRole (or gsp-iam-KibanaRole) with these policies:

-     cloudformation:DescribeStacks *
+     * cloudformation:DescribeStacks *
-       Enables querying for security group info for this instance.
+       * Enables querying for security group info for this instance.

-     route53:ChangeResourceRecordSets Z3CJCO7XTRTAHX
+     * route53:ChangeResourceRecordSets Z3CJCO7XTRTAHX
-       Once a Kibana instance is created and Kibana/nginx are installed, update Route53 so the instance is findable.
+       * Once a Kibana instance is created and Kibana/nginx are installed, update Route53 so that the instance is findable.

-     s3:GetObject gsn-kibana/asterisk
+     * s3:GetObject gsn-kibana/*
-       Gets the letsencrypt certificates for nginx from S3.
-Needs to be generalized to allow test prefixes like craig-gsn-kibana.
+       * Gets the letsencrypt certificates for nginx from S3.
+(TODO: Allow test prefixes like craig-gsn-kibana.)

 5. Browse to Kibana at https://gsn-kibana-<space>.piazzageo.io